jrobinson123/Krazy-Run/README.md

   }
 }
 ```
 Additionally, there are several other crucial helper methods in this program such as getRandomColor which returns a random color from an array, playerCollision, which returns true if the player is in a collision with a rectangle with a specified x and y pos and size.
-And reset which resets the game by changing values back to what they were initially and clearing ArrayLists of Obstacles and PowerUps.
+And reset which resets the game by changing values back to what they were initially and clearing ArrayLists of Obstacles and power-ups.
 ```processing
 //returns a random color from the colors array color getRandomColor(){